Your brain becomes “wired” to drink.

 Alcohol is one of the most commonly used substances.
 While health experts define safe and moderate drinking as no more than two drinks per day for men and one drink per day for women, many people in the United States exceed these recommendations.
 Where does it cross the line to alcohol use disorder?

 Drinking too much alcohol is concerning, and there are many negative health effects of binge-drinking, but this itself does not qualify for alcohol use disorder, or AUD.

 “A lot of people will use substances.
 They'll drink, they'll smoke weed, or whatever, and they'll be able to self-regulate.
 They'll be able to stop.
 It won't be something that takes a prominent role in their life,” says Jonathan Avery, MD, director of Addiction Psychiatry at Weill Cornell Medicine and NewYork-Presbyterian Hospital.

-AUD is defined as a brain disease associated with compulsive use of alcohol, loss of control over intake, and negative effects when not drinking, according to the National Institute on Alcohol Abuse and Alcoholism (NIAAA).
 About 15 million people in the U.S. live with AUD, making it the most common substance use disorder in the country.

-The Effects of Alcohol Use Disorder
+The Effects of AUD

 There are a lot of misconceptions and stigmas surrounding AUD—and substance use disorders in general—but it’s important to remember that AUD is a brain disease that requires professional treatment.

 “What's happening, really, when one's using alcohol or any substances chronically, is that you need it to sleep or not feel anxious just because it's become a part of your brain,” says Dr. Avery.
 “Drinking or using substances becomes the answer to [everything] because your brain is sort of wired in that direction.”